NathStevo97/certifications-notes/kubernetes/CKAD/04_Multi-Container-Pods/01_Multi-Container-Pods.md

 - Only the 2 functionalities (or more) need to work together that can be scaled as required:
   - Multi-container pods required

-- Multi-container pods contain multiple containers running different services, sharing aspects such asL
+- Multi-container pods contain multiple containers running different services, sharing aspects such as:
   - Network: Can refer to each other via localhost
   - Storage: No need for additional volume setup / integration
   - Lifecycle: Resources are created and destroyed together